Custom drawing in 2D¶

 An example: drawing circular arcs¶

-An arc is defined by its support circle parameters, that is: the center position, and the radius.
-And the arc itself is then defined by the angle it starts from, and the angle it stops at.
+An arc is defined by its support circle parameters.
+That is: the center position, and the radius.
+And the arc itself is then defined by the angle it starts from, and the angle at which it stops.
 These are the 4 parameters we have to provide to our drawing.
 We’ll also provide the color value so we can draw the arc in different colors if we wish.

-Basically, drawing a shape on screen requires it to be decomposed into a certain number of points linked one to the following one.
-As you can imagine, the more points your shape is made of, the smoother it will appear, but the heavier it will be in terms of processing cost.
-In general, if your shape is huge (or in 3D, close to the camera), it will require more points to be drawn without showing angular-looking.
-On the contrary, if you shape is small (or in 3D, far from the camera), you may reduce its number of points to save processing costs.
+Basically, drawing a shape on screen requires it to be decomposed into a certain number of points, linked from one to the following one.
+As you can imagine, the more points your shape is made of, the smoother it will appear, but the heavier it will be, in terms of processing cost.
+In general, if your shape is huge (or in 3D, close to the camera), it will require more points to be drawn without it being angular-looking.
+On the contrary, if your shape is small (or in 3D, far from the camera), you may reduce its number of points to save processing costs.
 This is called Level of Detail (LoD).
 In our example, we will simply use a fixed number of points, no matter the radius.

 Remember the number of points our shape has to be decomposed into?
 We fixed this number in the nb_points variable to a value of 32.
 Then, we initialize an empty PoolVector2Array, which is simply an array of Vector2.

-Next step consists in computing the actual positions of these 32 points that compose arc.
-This is done in the first for-loop: we iterate over the number of points we want to compute the positions, plus one to include the last point.
+The next step consists of computing the actual positions of these 32 points that compose an arc.
+This is done in the first for-loop: we iterate over the number of points for which we want to compute the positions, plus one to include the last point.
 We first determine the angle of each point, between the starting and ending angles.